EllaLi86/dsc80_final_project/README.md

   frameborder="0"
 ></iframe>

-The box plot reveals that the median cooking time is around 35 minutes, with the interquartile range (IQR) spanning from approximately 20 to 50 minutes.
-The presence of numerous outliers beyond the upper whisker indicates that while most recipes are relatively quick to prepare, there exists a substantial number of more time-intensive recipes that could appeal to users looking for weekend projects or special occasion meals.

----

-### Distribution of Calories
+- ** Distribution of Calories**
+The calorie distribution is right-skewed, with most recipes clustering in the lower to moderate calorie ranges.
+This suggests that the platform caters primarily to everyday cooking needs, though the long tail of higher-calorie recipes likely represents indulgent desserts and rich main courses that users prepare for special occasions.
 <iframe
   src="assets/calories_histogram.html"
   width="800"